Skip to main content

 The misconception worth addressing upfront: this is not a gastropub coasting on a clever concept.
 The produce sourcing at Hare & Hounds is a genuine operational commitment.
 Chef Tom Watts-Jones changes the menu twice a day, which means the dish you ate at lunch on Saturday will not exist by Wednesday evening.
 That is either a selling point or a logistical inconvenience depending on your priorities; if you want to return for a specific dish, call ahead.
 If you want a kitchen that reflects exactly what is in season right now, this is one of the more consistent examples of that approach anywhere in Wales.

-The cooking style is described as unfussy, and that framing is accurate in the leading sense.
+The cooking style is described as unfussy, that framing is accurate in the leading sense.
 The focus lands on flavour rather than elaborate presentation.
-The buttermilk pudding has been singled out as a dish worth ordering specifically, and given that desserts are often where seasonal pubs underperform, that is worth noting. is a high-confidence signal for a village pub, not just a handful of enthusiastic regulars.
+The buttermilk pudding has been singled out as a dish worth ordering specifically, given that desserts are often where seasonal pubs underperform, that is worth noting. is a high-confidence signal for a village pub, not just a handful of enthusiastic regulars.

 Multi-Visit Strategy